fugisawa/artigo_big_techs/referencias/literatura_academica/pesquisa_autores_contemporaneos.md

 - **Evidências empíricas:** Casos concretos de manipulação e seus efeitos sociais

 ### **Citação Bibliográfica**
-FISHER, Max. **The Chaos Machine: The Inside Story of How Social Media Rewired Our Minds and Our World**.
+FISHER, Max. **The chaos machine: the inside story of how social media rewired our minds and our world**.
 New York: Little, Brown and Company, 2022.

 ---